Biology, Chemistry, Science and Physics

 The National 5 course comprises three units which are undertaken over two years (S3 and S4).
 External examination counts for 80% of the overall grade meanwhile experimental investigation is marked externally and accounts for 20%.

-Wellington School’s Head of Chemistry wrote the National 4 and National 5 Chemistry textbook for BrightRed Publishing.
+A former Wellington School Head of Chemistry wrote the National 4 and National 5 Chemistry textbook for BrightRed Publishing.

 At Higher level, the course again comprises three units carried out over a single year – either in S5 or S6.
 The SQA external examination accounts for 80% of the overall grade with an experimental investigation making up the final 20%.
 As at National 5 level, the investigation is marked externally.

 The three units of the Advanced Higher course are carried out over a year, most typically in S6.
 External examination makes up 77% of the grade with experimental investigation accounting for 23%.
 Again, it is marked externally.
-Wellington pupils have twice won the Advanced Higher Chemistry prize for the best investigation in Scotland in the past 6 years.
+Wellington pupils have twice won the Advanced Higher Chemistry prize for the best investigation in Scotland in the past 7 years and in 2018, a Wellington student won the prize for the best performance in the Advanced Higher Physics examination.

-Wellington School’s Heads of Physics and Chemistry are Senior Team Leaders for Advanced Higher Investigations and examinations.They have both written examination papers at this level.
+Wellington School’s Heads of Physics is Senior Team Leader for Advanced Higher Physics and has written examination papers at this level.

 Curricular Activities and Extracurricular Clubs

 Two Science Captains are elected each academic year from the S6 class.
-As part of their remits, the Captains assist younger pupils in class and help with the popular Science Club for S1 and S2.
+As part of their remits, the Captains assist younger pupils in class and organise and deliver a lunchtime study support class for S3-S5.

 There are a number of annual activities across the science subjects, including: the S1 trip to Glasgow Science Centre, trips to St Andrews University Chemistry Day, a visit to Glasgow University Particle Physics Masterclass, Biology field excursions and Biology & Environmental Science river studies.